 - 1. Install Klever locally for development purposes according to the user documentation (see Deployment). - 2.
 Create a dedicated directory for sources and build bases and move to it.
 Note that there should be quite much free space.
 We recommend at least 100 GB.
 In addition, it would be best of all if you will name this directory "build bases" and create it within the root of the Klever Git repository (this directory is not tracked by the repository). - 3.
-Clone a Linux kernel stable Git repository to linux-stable (scripts prepare build bases for different versions of the Linux kernel for which the Git repository serves best of all), e.g.:
+Make actions described in Providing sources. - 4.
+Make actions described in Providing appropriate compilers. - 5.
+Run the following command to find out available descriptions of build bases for testing Klever: